Lagan Gateway project - We want you to name this bridge.

 What are the long term plans for avoiding graffiti to the concrete structure of the bridge and timber fencing recently installed at the Stranmillis side.
 Both are already covered in graffiti, before even completed.

-David Rooney asked almost 3 years ago
+David Rooney asked over 3 years ago

 We are aware that the pier of the bridge at Stranmillis has been covered in graffiti a number of times.
 We have explored a number of options and, after assessing potential solutions, agreed to progress with an artwork on the pier reflecting the natural surroundings.